 My story is one of a single mother of four children, who has witnessed our community being gun downed in the streets by the police.
-I knew I wanted to do something for our community, so I started protesting on social media and started a pro black page on IG.
-A gentleman by the name of Mr. Dale Dowdie, the CEO of Black Facts, reached out to me.
-He said he loved my passion for our community, and wanted me to work on his social media pages promoting black facts.
-I started working for him February 2018, and while working with him, he suggested I start my own business.
-That business would be influencing our community to support other black owned businesses, since I was so passionate about that particular subject.
-I finally decided to setup a page on IG called Black Connections, which would support Black businesses only.
+I knew I wanted to do something for our community, so I started protesting on social media through my pro black Instagram page.
+A gentleman by the name of Mr. Dale Dowdie, the CEO of Black Facts, reached out to me and said he loved my passion for our community and wanted me to work on his social media pages.
+I started working for him February 2018 managing his regular post of black facts.
+He saw how passionate I was about the black community, so he suggested I start my own business influencing our community to support each other.
+Because of this I decided to setup an Instagram page called Black Connections, which would support black businesses only.
 I wanted our community to have a platform just for us.
-The reason why I wanted us to have our own platform is because I felt that we needed a place just for just black people, black business owners, black organizations, black events could come together and support us.
-We need a platform solely for our communities, so we can unite within the community and support black owned businesses; so that we can keep our money and our community.
-We need to keep our money within our community.
+The reason why I wanted us to have our own platform is because I felt that we needed a place just for just black people, black business owners, black organizations and black events so that we could come together and support one another.
+This platform was designed solely for the black dollar so that we can unite the community and support black owned businesses to keep our money within our community.
 By us building more black owned businesses and investing in each other we can turn our small businesses into major corporations, thus creating more employment opportunities for the people in our community.

 When we support each other’s businesses we are unstoppable; we can cut down on gun violence and poverty and we can buy lower income housing, renovate and create affordable housing for our community.
 We are the change our community needs and it starts with the recycling of the black dollar with black owned businesses.
 The time is now for us to support each other and level the playing field.